 There are many triggers of an asthma attack.
 Some triggers are also allergy-causing substances and include things like mold, pollen, dust, and animal hair.
 There are many tests that can detect asthma are Arterial Blood Gas, Peak Flow Measurements, Pulmonary Function Tests and blood tests to measure eosinophil count.

 Care of Geriatric Population

 Geriatrics is a branch of medicine that centers around the care, health and well being of the elderly population.
 Rather than focusing on the standard adolescent, geriatric medicine focuses on the aging process and how the body physiologically changes with age.
 There aren’t specific qualifications that categorize a patient as being a geriatric because each patient is different.
 As patients age, there are many impairments that begin to surface.
 These are referred to as geriatric giants and consist of things such as incontinence, immobility, and loss of memory, vision, and hearing.
 However, the most common issue facing geriatric patients is delirium.
 This condition is very common for geriatric hospitalized patients in which there are severe changes in brain function that results in the patient becoming very disoriented.

 Depression Screening and Care

 What is Depression?

-Depression has become very common and it is a highly treatable, medical illness that can have an effect on anyone.
+Depression has become very common, and it is a highly treatable medical illness that can affect anyone.
 About 1 in every 20 Americans get depressed every year.
-Almost everyone occasionally feels sad or blue, however these feelings usually last for a short amount of time and pass within a few days.
-Individuals suffering from depression, on the other hand, have these same feelings but it interferes with their daily life and can cause pain for both themselves and those around them.
+Almost everyone occasionally feels sad or blue; however these feelings usually last for a short amount of time and pass within a few days.
+Individuals suffering from depression, on the other hand, have these same feelings, but it interferes with their daily life and can cause pain for both themselves and those around them.

 What are the Signs and Symptoms of Depression?